AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

   symbolic links are not resolved and kept as is.
 In some cases, resolving the target of symbolic links is needed for proper loading of project files.

+  .. index:: --ignore-project-switches

+``--ignore-project-switches``
+  Ignore gnatcheck switches specified in the package ``Check`` of the main project file.

   .. index:: --target

 ``--target=targetname``